QuchenFu/Magnum-NLC2CMD/README.md

      alt="Magnum logo" width="160" height="178">

 Magnum-NLC2CMD is the winning team' solution for **[NeurIPS 2020 NLC2CMD challenge]**.
 It achieved a 0.53 score in accuracy on the open **[Leaderboard]**.
-The NLC2CMD Competition challenges you to build an algorithm that can translate an English description (𝑛𝑙𝑐) of a command line task to its corresponding command line syntax (𝑐)
+The NLC2CMD Competition challenges you to build an algorithm that can translate an English description (𝑛𝑙𝑐) of a command line task to its corresponding command line syntax (𝑐).
+The  [tellina](https://github.com/IBM/clai/tree/master/clai/server/plugins/tellina) model was the previous SOTA which was used as the baseline.
 <p align="left">
 <img width="650" alt="Screen Shot 2020-11-23 at 3 38 13 PM" src="https://user-images.githubusercontent.com/31392274/100018358-f34fa600-2da1-11eb-94c6-b848c774aca9.png">
 </p>